lamngo255/hotel-price-task/README.md

 # for testing
 yarn test
+yarn test:coverage
 ```

-To switch between sandbox & local environment, we can configure MY_ENV in next.config.mjs file.
+- To switch between sandbox & local environment, we can configure **MY_ENV** in `next.config.mjs` file.
-Sandbox environment will use data from local json file, while local environment will use api endpoints.
+- Sandbox environment will use data from local json file, while local environment will use api endpoints.